wp-plugins/theme-preview/readme.txt

 * Provide persistent previews by setting a cookie.
 * Restrict preview ability by user Roles/Capabilities.

+== Notes ==

+May not work properly with child themes.
+This is because it will not be able to inherit from the parent theme as it normally would.

 == Changelog ==
+= 1.3 2015-08-26 =
+* Fixed to work with newer versions of WordPress.

 = 1.2 2010-01-14 =
 * Tested with WordPress 3.0-alpha